The Smith Street Band

 The Smith Street Band are an Australian rock band from Melbourne, Victoria, in which the titular Smith Street can be found.
-The band have released five extended plays and six studio albums, No One Gets Lost Anymore (2011), Sunshine and Technology (2012), Throw Me in the River (2014), More Scared of You than You Are of Me (2017), Don't Waste Your Anger (2020) and Life After Football (2022).
+The band have released five extended plays and seven studio albums, No One Gets Lost Anymore (2011), Sunshine and Technology (2012), Throw Me in the River (2014), More Scared of You than You Are of Me (2017), Don't Waste Your Anger (2020), Life After Football (2022) and Once I Was Wild (2025).

 History

 2010–2011: Early history

 The band formed in 2010, composed of singer/lyricist/guitarist/keyboardist Wil Wagner, guitarist/backing vocalist Tom Lawson, guitarist Lee Hartney, bassist Jimi O'Loughlin and drummer/backing vocalist Chris Cowburn.
 Initially named Wil Wagner and The Smith Street Band — an allusion to Bruce Springsteen and the E Street Band — the band changed its name in 2011 to signify a change to a whole-band songwriting style.

 Their debut EP, South East Facing Wall, was released on Jackknife Records in January 2011 and was reissued in 2013.
 The band's debut album, No One Gets Lost Anymore was released shortly after, in July 2011, on Poison City Records.
 Both albums received critical acclaim in Melbourne.